EvgeniiTitov/coding-practice/coding_practice/data_structures/graphs/README.md

 ```
 1. Mark all nodes unvisited (set of invisited nodes)

-2. Initial node’s value is 0.
+2. Initial node’s value/distance is 0.
 Infinity for all other nodes.
+Set the
-Set the initial node as current.
+initial node as current.

 3. During the run, the tentative distance between the source and a current node
-is the shortest distance discovered so far.
-For the current node, consider all
+is the shortest distance discovered so far (heap).
-of its unvisited neighbours and calculate their tentative distance through the
+For the current node, consider all of its unvisited neighbours and calculate
+their tentative distance through the current node.
-current node.
-Compare the newly calculated distance to the one currently
+Compare the newly calculated distance to the one currently assigned to the
-assigned to the neighbour and assign the smaller one.
-For example, if the current
+neighbour and assign the smaller one.
-node A is marked with a distance of 6, and the edge connecting it with a neighbor
+For example, if the current node A is marked with a distance of 6, and the
-B has length 2, then the distance to B through A will be 6 + 2 = 8.
-If B was
+edge connecting it with a neighbor B has length 2, then the distance to B
+through A will be 6 + 2 = 8.
-previously marked with a distance greater than 8 then change it to 8.
-Otherwise,
+If B was previously marked with a distance greater than 8 then change it to 8.
-the current value will be kept.
+Otherwise, the current value will be kept.

 4. When done considering all of the unvisited neighbours of the current node,
 mark the current node as visited and remove it from the unvisited set.
 A visited
-node will never be checked again.
+node will never be checked again - SO, a node is processed if we considered its
+neighbours (calculated distances to them from source through the current node)
+and added them to the heap.

 5. If the destination node has been marked visited (when dealing with 2 specific
 nodes) or if the smallest tentative distance among the nodes in the unvisited